 Beijing has been trying to tighten controls on the country’s booming internet industry, the world’s largest by users, since the second half of last year, introducing new regulations concerning online gaming, online mapping and e-commerce.

 Sina, China’s largest internet portal, launched a microblog in August last year.
+Yet, earlier this week, the company put an “in testing mode” notice on the website.

 “We are constantly upgrading the site.
 Even though we launched in August last year it is still in testing mode,” said Sina spokesperson Liu Qi.